Welcome to the STARBASE program!

 To be the premier Department of Defense youth outreach program for raising the interest in learning and improving the knowledge and skills of our nation’s at risk youth so that we may develop a highly educated and skilled American workforce who can meet the advance technological requirements of the Department of Defense.

-They are intrigued by engineering as they use the computer to design 3 dimensional models of space stations, rovers, and UAV’s through out CREO software.
+They are intrigued by engineering as they use the computer to design 3 dimensional models of a scavenger hunt, space stations, and gyro sphere using OnShape software.
 Science, technology, engineering, and math are embedded through teamwork and activities in all that we do at STARBASE.
 Students explore the ever expanding world of STEM careers through self exploration and presentations from volunteers.

 Under the guidance of Brig.
 Gen. David Arendts, 127th wing commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific concepts in a “real world” setting.
 National Guard personnel demonstrated the use of science, mathematics, engineering, and technology in their fields of expertise and served as role models to the attending students.